Incandescent996/Incandescent996/README.md

 - 👋 Hi, I’m @Incandescent996
-- 👀 I’m interested in leanring more about Cyber Security, with a passion in Analytics.
+- 👀 I’m interested in leanring more about Cyber Security, with a passion in Analysis.
-- 🌱 I’m currently learning Cyber Security Anaytics solutions
+- 🌱 I’m currently learning Cyber Security Anaytical solutions.

 <!---